-BAML Italy head gets ECB nod for appointment at Monte dei Paschi: source
+BAML Italy head gets ECB nod for Monte Paschi's appointment: source

 Morelli, from the start indicated by sources as the frontrunner to take over from Viola, has not commented publicly on whether he would be available for the job.

-(Reporting by Paola Arosio; Editing by Silvia Aloisi and Raissa Kasolowsky)
+(Reporting by Paola Arosio; Editing by Silvia Aloisi and Catherine Evans)